drenough/drenough_forging-issues/README.md

 Have an idea for a new feature?
 Open a **Feature Request** issue!

-**Planned features (in order):**
-1. Steel Age – Advanced metal progression

 ---

 ## 🙏 Special Thanks

-- **Slepykat** –  All custom textures (except bronze tools/armor, some hot metal variants and tin block ore variants)
+- **Slepykat** – All custom textures (except bronze tools/armor, some hot metal variants and tin block ore variants) and more
-- **DrEnough** - Custom textures for bronze items, some hot metals variants, and tin block ore variants
+- **DrEnough** – Custom textures for bronze items, some hot metals variants, and tin block ore variants and more
 - **SaltyWater** – For inspiration and permission to use original textures as placeholders during development

 ---